 Quick Summary

-- A registered agent for a corporation is an individual or entity appointed to receive legal notices on behalf of the business entity.
+- A registered agent for a corporation is designated to receive legal notices and documents on behalf of the business, ensuring compliance with legal requirements.

 What Is a Registered Agent For A Corporation?